tlowerison/scoped-futures/README.md

 A utility crate for imposing upper bounds on `Future` lifetimes.
 This is especially useful for callbacks that use higher-ranked lifetimes in their return type, where it can prevent `'static` bounds from being placed on a returned `Future`.

+This crate is effectively a port of Sabrina Jewson's [better alternative to lifetime GATs](https://sabrinajewson.org/blog/the-better-alternative-to-lifetime-gats) for Futures.

 ## Example
 ```rust
 use core::pin::Pin;